heroku/heroku-buildpack-go/README.md

 literal text of `${build_dir}` will be replaced with the directory the build is happening in.
 For example, if you added C headers to an `includes/` directory, add the following config to your app: `heroku config:set CGO_CFLAGS='-I${
 build_dir}/includes'`.
-Note the used of `''` to ensure they are not converted to local environment variables
+Note the usage of `''` to ensure they are not converted to local environment variables.

 ## Using a development version of Go